If it becomes difficult to stay living independently at home because of ill health or other conditions, it may be worth

 You can also use the Yellow Pages and classified adverts in local papers to find home care agencies.
 Make sure you check what services they offer and how much they charge, as charges vary depending on the type of care required.
 Personal care is sometimes more expensive because the carers require additional training.

 There are several preferred personal home care agencies which Middlesbrough Council has a contract with.
-You can find more information in the Personal Home Care and Enablement & Support booklet.
+You can find more information in the Personal Home Care and Enablement and Support booklet (PDF).

 Please note that the information about these organisations is provided for your convenience and doesn't imply that we endorse them.
 We are not responsible for the accuracy of the information, or for the actions of these organisations.

 Looking for a residential or nursing home place

 You can read our care homes for older people brochure (PDF) for details on all the care homes in Middlesbrough.

 You can approach a home directly to organise your own care.
 All the homes listed in the brochure are in Middlesbrough.
 Your care is a private arrangement between you and the home.